CSC207-UofT/course-project-group-044/design-document.md

 JPA and Spring Framework provide an effective way to support this requirement with Clean Architecture.
-Since the entities involved map nautrally to a relational database, we don't need to specify a database schema explicitly in this approach; it suffices to annotate our entity classes.
-Similarly, since much of the application logic follows a standard CRUD model, making use of the Spring Framework's repository interface allows reducing boilerplate while maintaining Clean Architecture.
+Since the entities involved map nautrally to a relational database, we don't need to specify a database schema explicitly in this approach; it suffices to annotate our com.hr.entity classes.
+Similarly, since much of the application logic follows a standard CRUD model, making use of the Spring Framework's com.hr.repository interface allows reducing boilerplate while maintaining Clean Architecture.
 In addition, the combination will ease the devleopment of a web frontend.